 The University complies with Title IX of the Education Amendments of 1972 ("Title IX"), a Federal civil rights law and its implementing regulations.
 Title IX prohibits discrimination on the basis of sex in education programs and activities.
-Under Title IX, prohibited sex discrimination includes, but is not limited to, sex-based harassment, sexual harassment, and other forms of sexual misconduct as defined in this Policy.
+Under Title IX, prohibited sex discrimination includes, but is not limited to, harassment based on sex.
 The University prohibits and will not tolerate sex discrimination in its employment or educational programs and activities.
 External inquiries or reports may be made to: